bahl24/SpatialPyramidPooling_Keras/README.md

 # Object Detection using Spatial Pyramid Pooling (SPPNet) (paper id: 74)
 This is a Keras implementation of the object detection & classification algorithm described in the ECCV 2014 paper **"Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition"**.
-This has been done on top of AlexNet architecture using Keras API & Tensorflow.
+This has been done using [Fast-RCNN](https://arxiv.org/abs/1504.08083) technique on top of AlexNet architecture using Keras API & Tensorflow.
 ![spp](http://i.imgur.com/SQWJVoD.png)

 (Image credit: Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition, K. He, X. Zhang, S. Ren, J. Sun)